-13 Although most Israeli companies are listed on the NASDAQ, we believe that the CAPM 'market returns' are better captured by the S&P index, and therefore follow the three-stage estimation strategy described in the text.
-The results are generally similar if excess returns are calculated relative to the S&P and NASDAQ index in one step.
+&lt;sup>10 Although most Israeli companies are listed on NASDAQ, we believe that the CAPM "market returns" are better captured by the S&P index, and therefore follow the three-stage estimation strategy described in the text.
+The results are generally similar if excess returns are calculated relative to the NASDAQ index without using information on the S&P.